chloealbright/DevHiveMind/Companies/Interview/Experience Script.md

 ## And the Next One...
 **Highlight personal stats and lead with transferable skills**

+So I come from a technical bootcamp background and have experience as a full-stack developer working in the venture capital space at a Series A startup.
+Additionally, I've worked as a Business Systems Analyst (BSA), where I had the opportunity to plan out bootcamps tailored for diverse developer populations who I supported. so my question is ...

 ## TD Bank - Business Systems Analyst